muzafferkadir/FFmux/README.md

-# FFmux – Simple FFmpeg Rendering Service
+# FFmux – RESTful Video Editor via FFMPEG

 This project is a minimal RESTful Node.js service built with Express that turns a set of user-supplied media assets (videos, images, audio, texts) into a single rendered video using **FFmpeg**.
 Only **one render job is processed at a time** to keep server resource usage predictable.